amysw13/Remote_sensing_GIS_coral_bleaching/README.md

     site).
 Hint: see NOAA Coral Reef Watch:
     <https://coralreefwatch.noaa.gov/index.php>

-2. Note their longitude and latitude.
+2. Note their longitude and latitude. **BE CAREFUL of different coordinate systems**

 3. Download time series data for 3 sites with 2 areas each - 1 bleached
     coral reef location and 1 reference unbleached coral reef location.